CouteauFourchette/blobdarwinism/README.md

     + Number of blobs in each generation
     + Abundance of food in each generation
     + Initial size of blobs
+    + Size bonus awarded by eating food
+    + Dimensions of the environment

 #### Neural Network
   + ##### Input